Russia Deploys Type 75s in Ukraine

 In early January, Assistance Group – a German group active in Ukraine, shared some photographs of load out for operating in urban and woodland environments and a GP-25 in a Defender feature in both photographs.

-At the beginning of February 2023 a video was shared featuring an operator with Russia’s SOBR “Granit”, he fires a couple of rounds from a GP-25 in a stand along stock.
-It’s difficult to make out but it appears to be a Defender, though it is not fitted with a front grip.
+At the beginning of February 2023 a video was shared featuring an operator with Russia’s SOBR “Granit”, he fires a couple of rounds from a GP-25 in a stand alone stock [Update: since identified as a RGL Север 1].

 The ‘Lubart’ Ukrainian special operations forces unit recently shared a number of montage video of operations around Bakhmut.
 In it one operator loads and fires a Defender several times.
 The Defender in the clip lacks the pistol grip extension that comes as part of the kit.